jvisser/golden-axe-32x-edition/doc/re/map.md

 ```

 See [entity.md](./entity.md) for details on runtime entity handling.

+#### Init values
+`MapEntityInstanceData.initValue` contains an entity specific init value that is copied into the entity instances `EntityInstance.initValue` field.

+Known uses:
+- **Thief**: Contains the number of items dropped.

 #### Special cases
 - In beginner mode the level 3 trigger list is overridden with a custom version `Level3BeginnerModeEntityList` in routine `StartGameplay` at **$12FC**.